bruegmann/blue-blazor/llms.txt

 ## Theming

-You can use [Themify](https://github.com/bruegmann/themify) to create custom themes.
-Enable **"Export only CSS variables"** for your theme and put the exported CSS to your project.
+You can use the [Theme Generator on Blue Web](https://bruegmann.github.io/blue-web) to create custom themes.
+Then add the exported CSS to your project.
 It needs to be embedded after the Blue Blazor stylesheet:

 ```html